It's no secret that wood burns. To understanding how fire retardants in wood work, it's important to review the basics for fire.

 Because the infusion of fire retardants changes the chemistry in the wood, it can also impact its strength characteristics.
 As a result, design values must be adjusted for FR lumber and plywood products used in engineering applications.

 Manufacturers for each fire retardant provide strength adjustment tables that should be applied to wood treated with their respective formulation.
-Refer to the guides for each fire retardant listed below for the proper strength adjustments:
+Refer to the guides for each fire retardant listed below for the applicable design value adjustments:

 Lonza Wood Protection